 What Is an Overuse Injury?
 Diagnosis and Prevention

-No doubt you have heard the term, an “overuse injury” on a number of different occasions and in any number of contexts.
+No doubt you have heard the term “overuse injury” on a number of different occasions and in any number of contexts.

 But which injuries are the result of overuse?
 And how can you prevent overuse injuries no matter what your sport?

-Unlike an acute injury, which occurs as the result of a traumatic incident, overuse injuries occur gradually over an undetermined length of time.
+Unlike an acute injury, which occurs due to a traumatic incident, overuse injuries occur gradually over an undetermined length of time.

 It is important to note that overuse injuries aren’t just limited to athletics.
-Those whose jobs or hobbies require repetitive motion over a long period of time may find themselves with an overuse injury as well.
+Those whose jobs or hobbies require repetitive motion over a long period of time may also find themselves with an overuse injury.

 Which injuries are considered overuse injuries?

 We hear the word “overuse” frequently, but which injuries qualify as overuse injuries?

 Here are some common overuse injuries and a few details about them.